Stash vs Robinhood vs Acorns – Which is the Best Micro Investing App?

 Stash Overview

 The app offers online banking as well as micro-investing options.
-If you have not been investing because you have no money to spare, using Stash, you can start with $5; it does not sound that much at all, does it?
+If you have not been investing because you have no money to spare, using Stash, you can start with $5.

 Stash is an appropriate banking and investing choice for people who have little money, limited knowledge about investing, and are willing to learn.
 It offers fractional share investing, manual, or automated by using Auto-Stash, investment selection, and quality money education.

-It’s no surprize that 86% of Stash users are first-time investors.
+It’s no surprise that 86% of Stash users are first-time investors.
 Stash appears to be positioning itself as a ‘nursery school for investors’ and taking pride in it.

 Acorns: Account Minimum